nmeri17/suphle-docs/src/docs/v1/middleware/index.md

 }
 ```

-Even though `SelectiveMiddleware` may have been ordered earlier in the stack, the method definition above would cause it to technically run after those below it.
+Even though `ActorsMiddleware` may have been ordered earlier in the stack, the method definition above would cause it to technically run after those below it.

 ## Testing middleware